linusg/libjs-test262/README.md

 ## Current status

-Various tests run to completion and yield correct results.
-However some required functionality is not implemented yet, namely proper handling of strict mode vs. non-strict mode tests, will currently lead to false positives or false negatives.

-Few of the test harness files do not parse yet or generate runtime errors.
+Most of the tests run to completion and yield correct results.
+Few of the test harness files do not parse yet or generate runtime errors, those are listed in the results under a separate category, as are tests that fail to parse their metadata, time out, or crash the engine (todo assertion failures, mostly).